No Philippines Passports Fil-Heritage Athletes = NO RANKING NO RECORDS

 Bruce held the Phi Record in the Shotput for many years before Baguio’s Eliezer Sunang broke his mark a few times.

-Lasquete went onto win 3 gold medals at SEA Games and qualify for the Olympics holding the Philippine Pole vault record for many years before it was broken by EJ Obiena.
+Lasquete went onto win 3 gold medals at SEA Games and qualify for the Olympics, holding the Philippine Pole vault record for many years before EJ Obiena broke it.

-The next big revival of FIlams did not come until 2005 via the efforts of Jerry Cablayan and Jim Apelar who set up an earlier version of the Fil-Heritage program.
+The next big revival of FIlams did not come until 2005 via Jerry Cablayan and Jim Apelar, who set up an earlier version of the Fil-Heritage program.
 Bringing over 15 Fil Americans to the 2004 National Open.